Have you noticed that there are different types of cream at the grocery store? There are three types from which to choose:

 The distinction between these three choices are the fat content.
 The U. S. Food and Drug Administration dictates the percentage of fat content for these products.
 Heavy cream must have at least 36% fat while whipping cream must have at least 30% fat.
 The texture of the cream is dramatic after it is whipped and the 6% does make a difference.

-If you are concerned about what’s in actual in the ingredients besides dairy cream, note that ultra-pasteurized products also have added thickeners and stabilizers.
+If you are concerned about what’s actually in the ingredients besides dairy cream, note that ultra-pasteurized products also have added thickeners and stabilizers.
 Read the labels for specific details.

 Which product is best and for what purpose?